 When you're thinking of how to promote your business, don't forget about writing articles.

 Well-written articles can provide free advertising and build positive word-of-mouth.
 If you're a realtor, for instance, you could write a piece on preparing your home to be shown.
 If you're a website designer, you might write a piece about assessing website usability.

 The more specific your topic the better.
 Write a short biographical note, or "blurb" about you and your business to go with the article.
 Then send it out!

 Where?
 As the goal is to promote your business, ideally you'd like it to appear in a publication that your target market will be reading.

-3) Newspapers can still be good places to place your business promotion article.
+- Newspapers: Print media can still be a good place to put your business promotion article.
 Try contacting the Business editor of your local paper and pitching your article.
 If this approach fails, you might be able to get your piece into the printed or online version of the paper by sending it in as a letter to the Editorial section.